ctrazona1385/DS_Capstone_Group_1/README.md

 ## Objectives

 1. A reproducible data pipeline integrating health, geographic, and economic indicators at the census-tract level
-2. A machine learning classification model predicting healthcare need for non-HPSA-designated areas, enabling go/no-go recommendations for DPC clinic siting
+2. A machine learning classification model predicting healthcare need for non-HPSA-designated areas
 3. A probabilistic health impact simulation quantifying expected outcome improvements from clinic placement
 4. A financial viability model estimating revenue potential and operating costs by county
+5. A machine learning classification model that determines optimal placements for highest impact based on objectives 2 trough 4
+6. An interactive dashboard showing results of all models, filterable to individual model classifications
 ---

 ## Repository Navigation